-For additional help, please first review all the pages of the Future Optometry Student site.
+For additional help, please first review all the pages of the Future Optometry Student site and the FAQ.
 If you still have questions, contact the appropriate resource from our contact page Need some answers?
 We’re here to help!

 The OD program is a second-entry program meaning entrants require a number of university courses prior to entry.
 There are also non-academic requirements that must be met.

 - Optometry Admissions Test (OAT), proof of citizenship, English language requirements, Non-academic application sections, Meet & Greet, police check, and CASPer

 - Selection criteria